 * Make clear the next steps a student needs to take to improve their work

 * Be followed up with time to act on the feedback (DIRT)

 Providing feedback in this way provides a dialogue between the teacher and student.
 This then allows students to take responsibility for the feedback they are given as they are provided with time to act on the improvements.
 (For more information on how assessment is conduced at Hillcrest School please read the policy which can be found on the policies page of the school website).

-For queries relating to day-to-day teaching and learning, please contact Mr J Foster – Assistant Headteacher for Teaching, Assessment Learning and Transition.
+For queries relating to day-to-day teaching and learning, please contact Mr S Abbotts – Deputy Headteacher for Teaching and Learning.